dolittle/Home/Documentation/naming.md

 weight: 3
 ---

+One of the most important aspects of maintainable code is readability.
+Being able to identify what something does just by reading the name.
+This applies to files, type names, functions / methods - all the way through.

+## Abreviations

+You should not use abreviations, unless they are well known and understood abreviations, such as `XML` or `JSON` or similar.

 ## Upper CamelCase vs lower camelCase

 All C# code consistently uses upper CamelCase - also called Pascal Case.